conan513/ds-patches/README.txt

 Are there known issues?
 =======================
 - At vertical resolutions higher than 720 the sun may not be rendered correctly under some circumstances.
 This is under investigation, any insight is appreciated.
+- When using custom HUD settings damage numbers and subtitles are not handled correctly

 Will it cause performance problems?
 ===================================